AHaliq/socketserver/README.md

 3. Otherwise check tcp connections for any messages
 4. Repeat step 1

+Messages sent are divided into frames of 65536 bytes.
+A frame consists of a byte indicating the next frame is a continuation.
+The next two bytes the length of the payload (thus 65536).
+And lastly the data payload itself.

 The framing protocol used in both Unix domain sockets and tcp sockets are the same and they both collate all data into a single `Bytes` object.
 Thus data communication is limited to max `Bytes` length.